 Description

-Not inspected at time of survey (November 1997), but recorded by Jones and Smith as retaining a fireplace stair and a post-and-panel partition in the main range, and an C18 stair in the wing.
+Although not inspected during the survey in November 1997, it was recorded by Jones and Smith that the house retains a fireplace stair and a post-and-panel partition in the main range, as well as an 18th-century stair in the wing.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.